AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-dotnet-sqldatabase.md

 ### Run Code First Migrations locally

-run a few commands to make updates to your local database.
+Run a few commands to make updates to your local database.

 From the **Tools** menu, click **NuGet Package Manager** > **Package Manager Console**.